 This will open an interactive rebase tool, which shows all the commits you've made on your branch.
 You'll then "squash" all your changes into one commit.

-Switch to the master branch in preparation of merging your changes.
-When merging always remember that you're merging into the branch you're currently on.
+Prepare to merge your changes by switching to the master branch.
+Remember that you're merging changes into the branch you're currently on.

 # Checkout the master branch git checkout master # Merge jc_feature_name INTO master git merge jc_feature_name

 master branch.
 Happy days.
 Now's a good time to push your changes to the remote master branch.